StrangeBeeCorp/docs/docs/thehive/setup/installation/kubernetes.md

 ## Kubernetes Configuration

 In a Kubernetes environment with multiple TheHive pods, the application needs to form a cluster between its nodes.
-To achieve this, it utilizes the akka discovery method with the [Kubernetes API](https://doc.akka.io/docs/akka-management/current/discovery/kubernetes.html).
+To achieve this, it utilizes the akka discovery method with the [**Kubernetes API**](https://doc.akka.io/docs/akka-management/current/discovery/kubernetes.html).

 To enable this functionality, you need: